Super typhoon Nanmadol bears down on Japan's Kyushu island | Science-Environment

 - Japan

+High winds caused damage including downing a bus stop in Miyazaki prefecture, southern Kyushu, according to footage carried by public broadcaster NHK.
+Railway operators have cancelled trains and convenience store chain Seven-Eleven Japan temporarily shut around 950 stores.
+Toyota Motor Corp said it will idle production at three factories on Monday.

-The storm is forecast to curve east and pass over Japan's main island of Honshu early next week before moving out to sea by Wednesday.
+The storm is forecast to curve east and pass over Japan's main island of Honshu before moving out to sea by Wednesday.
+Heavy rain lashed the capital Tokyo, with operation of the Tozai subway line suspended due to flooding.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)